-[Editorial note for next 5B:

-Only the following sections should be further discuss at next 5B meeting: sections 6.1.1.3, 6.3 and 7.1.1.1.]

 1 Introduction

 This document summarizes the status of development of candidate aeronautical mobile (route) service (AM(R)S systems intended to provide aeronautical communications in the band 960-1 164 MHz, opened to that service by the recent WRC-07.
 It presents compatibility studies of AM(R)S systems operating in the aforementioned band with systems operating in-band, and in the adjacent bands, both on-board aircraft and on ground.